 While workplace flexibility is highly valued, it can come with a cost.
-Recent analysis from the Committee for Economic Development of Australia (CEDA) based on a Household Income and Labour Dynamics in Australia (HILDA) survey, shows that people with hybrid or fully remote working arrangements earn 5.8% less than those who work on-site full-time.
+Recent analysis from the Committee for Economic Development of Australia (CEDA) based on a Household Income and Labour Dynamics in Australia (HILDA) survey from 2017 to 2023, shows that people with hybrid or fully remote working arrangements earn 5.8% less than those who work on-site full-time.
 For someone earning the average wage of \$75,665, that's about \$4,400 less per year.